CloudKidStudio/project-grunt/README.md

 ---|---
-**default** | Does a release build of the project and libraries **dev** | Development mode to build the project, this watches source files and auto-rebuilds whenever there's a change **combine** | Build the main project in combined, uncompressed mode **libs** | Import and rebuild the external dependencies **libs-debug** | Import and rebuild the external dependencies including building source maps for better debugging
+**default** | Does a release build of the project and libraries **dev** | Development mode to build the project, this watches source files and auto-rebuilds whenever there's a change **dev-js** | Development mode which watches JS source files only and auto-rebuilds whenever there's a change **combine** | Build the main project in combined, uncompressed mode **libs** | Import and rebuild the external dependencies **libs-debug** | Import and rebuild the external dependencies including building source maps for better debugging